Member: Catherine Cotter

 as a moderator at the annual members open forum that takes place at the

-Members: Bronwyn Guiton (Co-chair), Martha Murphy (Co-chair), Karen Sawatzky (Executive Board Liaison), Veronika Kollbrand (New Professionals SIG rep), Tanya Davis, Janet Macdonald, Melissa Firth, Michel-Adrien Sheppard, Megan Siu
+Members: Veronika Kollbrand (Co-Chair), Stef Alexandru (Co-Chair), Kristin Hodgins (Executive Board Liaison), Veronika Kollbrand (New Professionals SIG Rep), Tanya Davis, Janet Macdonald, Michel-Adrien Sheppard, Megan Siu

 The purpose of the Membership Development Committee is to develop a dynamic and effective membership.
 This is achieved through activities related to the recruitment, retention and education of members on the value of CALL: